GriffW/Garmin-Applications/README.md

 - Time (Top)

 ### Version History
+Version 2.1.1 - 6/17/2018
+- [Added] mils as an alternative to degrees+direction
+- [Fixed] UTC not accounting for half hour time zone changes
+- [Added] Brought menu from the app version to the widget version

 Version 2.1.0 - 2/17/2018
 - [Added] support for D2 Charlie, Descent Mk1, and FR645
 - [Modified] Reverted back to getting altitude and heading from GPS exclusivly